zmahfuz0613/js-algos-factorialize/README.md

 - Run `npm i` from within the repo.
 - Run `npm run test` or `npm test` to make sure the tests work.
 (They should fail.)
 - Get hacking on the problem and test when you think you've got it!

-### Notes

-By definition, a factorial is the product of the integer and all the integers beneath it.

 Pull requests due by 11pm.
 Happy hacking!